Random linear multihop relaying in a general field of interferers using spatial Aloha: End-to-end delays on a Poisson route in the route-interference limited case

 \subsection{Long-distance speed of packet progression}

 We call long-distance speed the speed at which a packet progresses over a long distance.
 Let us denote by $D_i$, $i=1,\ldots$ the local delay of the packet on its hop from $X_i$ to $X_{i+1}$.
 More specifically, then $\sum_{i=0}^{k-1} D_i$ is the end-to-end delay on $k$ hops on the route that starts at $X_0=0$.
-We denote by $v=\lim_{k\to\infty} |X_k|/\sum_{i=0}^k D_i$ the {\em long-distance speed of the packet progression} (expressed in the units of distance per slot).
+Recall that we assume that there is no queueing delay for the packet on its path.
+We denote by $v=\lim_{k\to\infty} |X_k|/\sum_{i=0}^k D_i$ the {\em long-distance speed of the packet progression} (expressed in the units of distance per slot duration).
 Note also that $v$ multiplied by the number of bits carried by one packet corresponds to the {\em route transport capacity} defined as the number of bit-meters ``pumped'' by the network per slot.

 \begin{Prop} Under the assumptions of Proposition~\ref{p.pnn}, the mean long-distance speed of the transmission of packets in NN routing model is equal to:

 provided $p\calD_1(p)<1$ and 0 otherwise. \end{Prop}